What Are Proteolytic Enzymes and What Do They Do?

 Digestive proteolytic enzymes

-Your gut and pancreas produce and secrete digestive enzymes, including ones that digest fats, proteins, and carbohydrates into small units that your body can absorb and use.
+Your gut and pancreas produce and secrete digestive enzymes that digest fats, proteins, and carbohydrates into small units that your body can absorb and use.

 Digestive proteolytic enzymes (proteases) in the human gut include pepsin, trypsin, and chymotrypsin.